LHerskind/ConfidentialTransactions/README.md

+# Confidential and Anonymous transfers.

+This repository is two-fold, it contains an implementation of confidential transfers on Ethereum (*bulletcoin*), as well as an implementation of the One-Out-Of-Many proofs of Lelantus, showcasing how these can be used with MimbleWimble.

-# Confidential transfers on Ethereum - the *bulletcoin*
+## Confidential transfers on Ethereum - the *bulletcoin*

 This repository is the implementation of publicly verifiable confidential transfers on the Ethereum blockchain, as proposed in the BitFlow Paper[3].